 Vassourinha (Scoparia dulcis) inhibits tumors; anti-viral, reduces inflammation, reduces swellings and pain.
 Also used as a blood purifier and for liver - and stomach disorders, hypoglycemic properties.

 It has been documented as an effective traditional treatment of diabetes.

-Used in Brazilian folk medicine to treat bronchitis, gastric disorders, hemorrhoids, insect bites and skin wounds.
+Used in Brazilian Traditional Medicine to treat bronchitis, gastric disorders, hemorrhoids, insect bites and skin wounds.